Skip to main content

 • Up to four composers will be selected to participate in the TSO Orchestral Composition Reading & Career Development Session.

-• The scores for the Reading Session will be chosen by a jury consisting of a representative musician from the orchestra, the TSO Affiliate Composer, and an external composer (TBD) chosen in consultation with the Canadian Music Centre.
+• The scores for the Reading Session will be chosen by a jury consisting of a representative musician from the orchestra, the TSO Affiliate Composer, and an external composer (TBD).

-• Successful applicants will be notified by August 15, 2022, at the latest.
+• Successful applicants will be notified by Tuesday, August 27th, 2024.

 Preparation of Scores and Parts for Orchestral Composition Reading Session

-• Successful applicants will have the opportunity to meet with TSO Principal Librarian Christopher Reiche Boucher, and the TSO Affiliate Composer at the TSO library on Thursday September 8, 2022 (time TBC).
+• Successful applicants will have the opportunity to meet with a TSO Library Representative, and the TSO Affiliate Composer at the Canadian Music Centre on Monday, September 9, 2024 (time TBD).

 • The session will cover part preparation techniques in advance of the composer’s own extraction and printing of their parts for the reading session.
 There will be an opportunity to review formatting details before scores and parts are due in the library.

-• A list of requirements from the TSO Principal Librarian will be provided to the composer in preparation for the Friday September 16, 2022 score and parts deadline.
+• A list of requirements from the TSO Library Representative will be provided to the composer in preparation for the Monday, September 23, 2024, score and parts deadline.

-• The successful applicant must be able to deliver parts and large format conductor scores in PDF format by Friday September 16, 2022.
+• The successful applicant must be able to deliver parts and large-format conductor scores in PDF format by Monday, September 23, 2024.
 Parts and scores should meet all professional standards as outlined.

 Important Dates